If you are yet to discover what this unbeatable continent has to offer, then let us show you why it needs to be considered for your next trip.

-Its also known for major cities such as Quito and Guayaquil, as well as being a popular destination for hiking opportunities and incredible culture.
-The Ecuadorian Cloud Forest is a popular bird-watching destination.
+Its also known for major cities such as Quito and Guayaquil, as well as being a popular destination for hiking opportunities, swimming with turtles and incredible culture.
+The Ecuadorian Cloud Forest is also a popular bird-watching destination.

 5. Brazil – a country with a host of unbeatable features

 Home to Iguazu Falls, which lies on the Argentinian border, famous landmarks like Christ the Redeemer in Rio de Janeiro, beautiful beaches such as Copacabana Beach, and majestic islands to uncover.

 Brazil is an affordable destination for all budgets.
 You have to check out Sao Paulo, too, Brazil’s largest city and cultural capital.